samwilson/website/content/2007/0823_secret-lives-of-galaxies.md

   - Coming events
   - Investigation
 ---
-Professor Mike Dopita &#8220;traces the often violent life cycle of galaxies to answer the following questions: How are galaxies formed?
+Professor Mike Dopita “traces the often violent life cycle of galaxies to answer the following questions: How are galaxies formed?
 How is the gas transformed into stars?
 How do the massive Black Holes that lurk at their centres grow?
-What happens when galaxies collide?&#8221;.
+What happens when galaxies collide?”.
 A public lecture from the Australian Academy of Science.
 [Read more &raquo;](http://www.science.org.au/events/publiclectures/pf/index.htm)